HomeCalculatorsMathDistance Between Coordinates Calculator

 Open Google Maps, right-click (or long-press on mobile) the location you want, and the coordinates will appear as the first option you can tap to copy.
 Latitude is the first number and ranges from -90 to 90; longitude is the second number and ranges from -180 to 180.

-No — this calculator gives the straight-line great-circle distance between two points, not the actual road distance you'd drive.
+This calculator gives the straight-line great-circle distance between two points, not the actual road distance you'd drive.
 Road distance is almost always longer because roads curve around obstacles, follow specific routes, and rarely travel in a perfectly straight line.

 Distance between two locations on Earth's surface depends on both how far apart they are north-south (latitude) and east-west (longitude), and the relationship between them isn't a simple flat-plane calculation because the Earth is a sphere.
 The haversine formula combines both coordinates correctly to account for this curvature.

-Yes — southern latitudes and western longitudes are entered as negative numbers.
+Yes, southern latitudes and western longitudes are entered as negative numbers.
 For example, Mumbai is at approximately 19.076°N, 72.8777°E, while a location in the Southern Hemisphere or Western Hemisphere would use negative values for latitude or longitude respectively.

 The haversine formula assumes the Earth is a perfect sphere, which gives results accurate to within about 0.5% of the true distance for most practical purposes.
 For surveying or aviation applications requiring higher precision, a more complex ellipsoidal formula (like Vincenty's) is used instead.